Kerry–Fonda 2004 election photo controversy

 During the 2004 presidential election campaign an image was released that showed John Kerry and Jane Fonda speaking together at an anti-Vietnam War protest.
-The image turned out to be a politically motivated forgery, intended to link Kerry with Fonda, whom many consider a traitor after her controversial visit to Hanoi during the Vietnam War.
+The image turned out to be a politically motivated forgery, intended to link Kerry with Fonda, whom some consider a traitor after her controversial visit to Hanoi during the Vietnam War.

 Forgery

 The image is a composite of two different images: one of Kerry taken on June 13, 1971, at an anti-war rally in Mineola, New York and one of Fonda taken in August, 1972, speaking at a Miami Beach, Florida rally.
 The images were combined and then further altered to appear as if the combined image was from an old newspaper clipping.
 A caption was also added stating, "Actress And Anti-War Activist Jane Fonda Speaks to a crowd of Vietnam Veterans as Activist and Former Vietnam Vet John Kerry (LEFT) listens and prepares to speak next concerning the war in Vietnam (AP Photo)" even though Fonda was not present when Kerry gave his speech.

 The most influential media outlet to publish the forgery was The New York Times, which cited the image in a Sheryl Gay Stolberg story on February 13, 2004.
 The image received further attention on many websites.
 Right-wing opponents of Kerry, meanwhile, claimed that the original image of him was fabricated and that the combined image is the real image.

 Ken Light, the copyright owner of the original Kerry image, has the original negatives and was quoted when asked on what lesson was to be learned from the story:

 The only known authentic photograph in which Kerry and Fonda appear together was taken by Leif Skoogfors at a rally at Valley Forge, PA in 1970.